Learn about the Maternal and Child Health (MCH) Leadership Competencies by browsing this web page or by downloading the PDF document.

 - MCH populations and the history and current structure of the key MCH programs serving these populations, including state Title V programs.

-- The core values and strategic objectives with a special focus on:
+- Core MCH values with a special focus on:

 - Prevention